foz/foz.github.com/index.md

 * [Favorite Quotes and Funny Stuff](code_quotes.html)

-> The [markdown source](http://github.com/foz/foz.github.com) for this site is at GitHub.
-It uses Github Pages, and I use [jekyll](https://github.com/mojombo/jekyll/wiki) for local editing.
+> I keep the source files for this site at [GitHub](http://github.com/foz/foz.github.com) and use [jekyll](https://github.com/mojombo/jekyll/wiki) for local editing and [Github Pages](http://pages.github.com/) to host.